 Quickly I rushed in, “Actually I’m calling for Tim, remember?
 Is he there, please?”
 Tim’s voice echoed dimly in the background.
 “Tim?”
 I pushed.

 “Oh don’t worry sweetie.
-Timmy-poo is here somewhere.
 We’ll get to him in a minute,” Melissa’s voice developed an edge.
-“Don’t you want to hear how I think he’s doing?
-Don’t you care about me?”
+“Don’t you want to hear how he’s doing?”
 The edge of her voice became hard.
-“I’m beginning to think you don’t like me.
-You’re always asking for Tim.
-Don’t you think I take good care of him?
-Tim Tim Tim!” she ranted.
+“I’m beginning to think you don’t like me,” she ranted.

-Eventually I asked Tim’s social worker, Brian, for help.
-I explained the situation, how previous phone supervisors listened quietly, but Melissa dominated the entire call.
+Alarmed, I wondered how to respond.
+For weeks and then months Melissa had dominated the phone visits, soaking up attention.
+Requests to speak with Tim were often ignored.
+Eventually I asked Tim’s social worker, Brian, for help, explaining the situation, how previous phone supervisors listened quietly, but Melissa dominated the entire call.
 Brian agreed to take care of it.

 Spurned, Melissa refused to answer the phone again.
 Punishing Tim she evicted him from her home.
-At this point Tim had been in so many foster homes that his age (almost 13), medical condition and a new label as “trouble maker” made him a difficult placement.
+At this point Tim had been in so many foster homes that his age, medical condition and a new label as “trouble maker” made him a difficult placement.
 He experienced several rapid temporary placements, eventually landing in a group home for difficult, troubled teens.

 I was frantic to locate him, reassure him.
-All letters I wrote him were mailed first to Brian, who delivered them to Tim.
+Any letters I wrote to Tim were mailed first to Brian, who delivered them to Tim.
 Brian also facilitated court ordered visitation.
 I had no phone number for Tim now.
 Where was he???
 I called Brian.
 Brian’s slow, lazy voice contrasted my urgent panic, “Well, he’s moving every night or two, often spending hours at my office.”

 Late November a hearing was scheduled; I appeared by phone.
 It quickly became apparent the judge had not seen my document.
 My attorney had not shared it.
 “Ms. Aho,” the judge intoned, “we are here today because you’d like a different attorney?”

 “Yes sir,” I responded, unaware the judge was uninformed.
-I waited.
 My attorney filled the silence.

 “Your Honor, I have been a hard working attorney for Ms. Aho, who is very demanding.
 But if she doesn’t like my work, I will step aside.”
-Her self-serving statement dripped of condescension.
+Her voice dripped of condescension.
 Confused, I wondered how she could say that in light of my paper.

 The judge didn’t wait for me to respond.
 “Ms. Aho, this court has provided you with a free attorney.
 I’ve received no information that your attorney is not adequate.
 Don’t bother us with your nonsense.
 We have real work to do.
 Motion denied.”
 The phone disconnected.